 7-5.
 John C. Bogle, The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns, 2007, p.
 51. ↩

 7-6.
 Ibid. , p.37. ↩

 7-8.
 This is a screenshot from Vanguard Total Stock Market Index Fund Admiral Shares which had an expense ratio of 0.07% (subject to change).
 The minimum investment is $10,000, and the ticker symbol is VTSAX.
-This fund is also available in another class called Investor Shares with an expense ratio of 0.18%, a minimum investment of $3,000 and ticker symbol VTSMX. ↩
+This fund is also available in another class called Investor Shares with an expense ratio of 0.18%, a minimum investment of $3,000, and a ticker symbol VTSMX. ↩

 7-9.
-This example uses cost figures that are LESS than the Total Annual Costs of U.S. Equity Market Funds (3.3%) that were prepared by Jack Bogle and the Bogle Research Center and then presented in The Little Book of Common Sense Investing: The Only Way to Guarantee You Fair Share of Stock Market Returns p.
+This example uses cost figures that are LESS than the Total Annual Costs of U.S. Equity Market Funds (3.3%) that were prepared by Jack Bogle and the Bogle Research Center and then presented in The Little Book of Common Sense Investing: The Only Way to Guarantee Your Fair Share of Stock Market Returns p.
 115. Higher costs produce worse results. ↩

 Smart Investing Rule #8: Minimize taxes

 8-1.
 This topic is discussed more completely in this wiki article: Principles of Tax-Efficient Fund Placement